Technical Architecture Summary

 Hoike Technologies intentionally implements only the two mandatory

-MTD VAT endpoints required for HMRC production credential approval:
+MTDfB VAT endpoints required for HMRC production credential approval:

 - Retrieve VAT obligations